Wetland Plants for Zone 7

 My Garden Zone Is

-Wetland Plants For Zone 7 critical natural settings that offer many benefits to humans and another biota
+Buy Wetland Plants For Zone 7 from Tn Nursery that are critical natural settings that offer many benefits to humans and Wildlife

 Unbalanced wetlands stink.
 The water and soil may be stagnant which is a sign that the habitat is out of balance.
 Wetland plants play a huge role in keeping a wetland or swamp balanced.
 The better balanced a swamp, the more benefits it provides to the aquatic and terrestrial life found in and around the swamp.
 How does that process work?